keystonejs/keystone/docs/doc-style-guide.md

 | Jimmy  |  41 |
 | Jannet |  42 |

-Remember you can control a column's horizontal alignment with `:` char, as above.
+Remember you can control the horizontal alignment of text within a column using the `:` char, as above.